Our attitude towards wealth played a crucial role in Brexit.

 Let no one be in any doubt as to that reality: the new global order - born when the USA launched the Pinochet revolution in Santiago on 9.11.73 - is

-evil in exactly the same way as National Socialism: both are founded on the logic of Darwinism, as propagated not by Charles Darwin
+the mirror image of National Socialism: both are founded on the logic of Darwinism, as propagated not by Charles Darwin

 but by Herbert Spencer, who originated the term